jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_deposition.nml.rst

       2. | Parameterisation based on the interactive dry deposition scheme in the UKCA, with the restriction on the allowable surface tile configuration removed.

+   .. nml:member:: dep_h2_soil_scheme

+      :type: integer
+      :permitted: 1, 2
+      :default: none

+      Choice for scheme for soil uptake of H2 from the atmosphere.

+      Possible values are:

+      1. | Parameterisation based on Conrad & Seiler uptake scheme in the UKCA.
+      2. | Parameterisation based on Paulot et al. scheme.

+      Note: The Paulot et al. scheme is currently not available in UM-coupled JULES applications.

    .. nml:member:: l_deposition_flux

       :type: logical